Daniel Saidi's Blog

 to get started with.

-the Visual Studio environment, it also integrates NUnit in a very convenient way.
+it also integrates NUnit in a very convenient way.

 I am currently playing around with developing an adventure board game in XNA, in